getodk/docs/src/docs-developer-guide.rst

 --------------------

 Proselint_  is used for style testing the docs.
-Apart from the inbuilt tests in proselint, custom checks are added for style guide testing.
+Apart from the built-in tests in proselint, custom checks are added for style guide testing.
-We follow the approach of `literate programming <https://en.wikipedia.org/wiki/Literate_programming>`_.
-The checks reside in the file :doc:`docs-style-guide.rst <docs-style-guide>`.
+Following a `literate programming <https://en.wikipedia.org/wiki/Literate_programming>`_. model, style checks are defined in :doc:`docs-style-guide.rst <docs-style-guide>`.
 After each style rule,
 you can define a python code-block containing the code for style testing.
-When style testing is performed, these python code-blocks are parsed to generate a testing script.
+When the style-test script is run, these python code-blocks are parsed to generate a testing script.